Final Four in Phoenix will be first in West since 1995 | FOX Sports

 ”Logistically, Phoenix is similar to other Final Four sites that we have managed; north Texas, Houston (2011) to a certain degree,” said Dan Gavitt, NCAA senior vice president of basketball. ”Transportation, movement of folks, we’ve had those learnings that we can use for Phoenix.”

-The decision to bring the Final Four to Phoenix ends an 11-year western drought.
+The decision to bring the Final Four to Phoenix ends a 21-year western drought.

 The West has had its share of regionals in recent years: West finals in Southern California in 2011 and from 2013-15, Phoenix from 2008-09 and in 2012, San Jose in 2008.